mclemente/fvtt-module-polyglot/README.md

 The owner of a journal and the GM can scramble/unscramble the text in their screen to see how it looks.

 ## Item Descriptions
 Item descriptions are not supported by Polyglot because they are implemented differently on each system.
-Also, the item's owner would be able to edit the translation, which might have voided the entire point of putting text they can't read.
+Also, on systems where it has a Journal editor, its owner would be able to remove the translation, which might have voided the entire point of putting text they can't read.

 ## API
 If you want to implement Polyglot into your system, check out the [API wiki](../../wiki/API)